 Many mortgage providers will offer their own insurance deal.
 This seems like a quick and easy fix but be careful.
 There’s no guarantee the policy will fit your needs or that it’s the best deal.
 Remember – you’re not obliged to take their deal, so take time to shop around.
 Some providers may ask to see your insurance policy to ensure you have enough cover in place but don’t feel like you have to take out their policy, you can still choose your own.

 You must have contents insurance sorted out before the day of the move.
 Accidents can happen, so make sure all your belongings are covered for damages and breakages.
 We can provide this as well as temporary contents cover.

 Remember to keep all bank account information up to date - make sure your bank knows if you change address and make sure your insurer knows if you want to pay from a different account.

-Your insurer may be able to transfer your existing policy to a new home, but there may be differences depending on the situation.
-Much depends on the location.
-For example, if the area you move to has a higher crime rate, it could impact your premiums.
-Equally, if you’re moving to an area prone to flooding you may need to take out a special policy or confirm your policy has flood cover in place, like Admiral’s Home Insurance.
+Your insurer may be able to transfer your existing policy to a new home but there's no guarantee your price will be the same.
+There's so many different things that affect your home insurance price including the address, crime rate and things like flooding.
+If you’re moving to an area prone to flooding you may need to take out a Flood Insurance.
 Speak to your existing insurer before you move to make sure all the details are in place.
-If you plan to do renovation work, make sure you let your insurer know as not doing so could void your policy.
+If you plan to do renovation work, make sure you let your insurer know beforehand.

 There are many ways to make sure you get a good deal.
 Have a look at several quotes, or take on a higher excess.
 This could reduce your premiums, but could leave you vulnerable if you do have to make a claim.
-Getting a quote only takes a few minutes.
-Make sure you get an accurate valuation of your property.
-Undervaluing could leave you out of pocket when the time comes to make a claim.
+With Admiral InstaQuote, you'll get a price for your home insurance after answering just four questions.